Unifex/docs.tokaido.io/pages/introduction.md

 ---

-Tokaido (*tok-eye-doh*) is a command-line utility and a collection of open source Docker containers that enable you to quickly and easily launch new local development environments for Drupal 8 on MacOS and Linux.
+Tokaido (*toh-kai-doh*) is an open source command-line utility and a collection of Docker containers that enable you to quickly and easily launch new local development environments for Drupal 8 on MacOS and Linux.

 The Tokaido CLI - `tok` - gives you access to launch, control, and destroy local dev environments with Docker.
 You can run multiple Tokaido environments simultaneously, one for each Drupal site you're working on.